Social commerce leverages buyer behaviors in the customer journey—and its power in the buying decision is only growing larger.

 The newsletter will be used to nurture the relationship, while retargeted ads keep the product top-of-mind.

-One very successful off-network social eCommerce site strategy is to take social media content and use it as marketing content on the brand’s website.
+One very successful off-network social commerce strategy is to take social media content and use it as marketing content on the brand’s website.
 For example, if a happy customer posts a photo of themselves with their new grill set, the grill set brand will post that customer on their website and relevant product pages.
 With this user-generated content, they’ll use the content to create native media that converts better than company-made content.
 This same UGC can be used in abandoned cart emails and other touch points to continue to provide social proof that leads to an eventual purchase.

-How to Sell Directly on Social (on-network)
+How to Sell Directly on Social with On-Network Social Commerce

 While social media networks initially created the bridge between brand and customer so brands could market to them, it’s now revamping that bridge.
-Websites are still core to an overall strategy and on-network social commerce offers another channel for the sales process.
+Websites are still core to an overall social strategy and on-network social commerce offers another channel for the sales process.

 Facebook, Instagram, Twitter, and the other social media giants have created what will soon become the new normal.
 They’ve made it possible for shoppers to buy products directly on their platforms.
 For example, a user can find a jacket on an Instagram account, tap the picture to see the product tag, click on the product, choose their size, and check out.